rubrikinc/rubrik-polaris-sdk-for-go/README.md

 ```

 ### Integration Tests
-Note that the integration tests requires a polaris instance and, depending on which tests are run, an AWS account, an
+Note that the integration tests requires a polaris instance and, depending on which tests are run, an appliance
-Azure subscription and a GCP project.
-See below for additional requirements for each cloud service provider.
+connected to the Polaris instance, an AWS account, an Azure subscription and a GCP project.
+See below for additional
+requirements for each cloud service provider.

 To execute the integration test suite run:
 ```
 $ TEST_INTEGRATION=1 go test -timeout=60m ./...
 ```

+#### Appliance
+To run the appliance token exchange integration test, an appliance/cluster must already be registered to the Polaris
+instance and the environment variable `TEST_APPLIANCE_ID` must be set to the id (UUID) of the registered cluster.

 #### AWS
 Requires a default AWS profile along with a default region for the profile.
 It also requires that the environment